 Upfront Costs: Expenses will vary on your type of contract and event you’re planning.
 These costs include booking venues, buying equipment, advertising, paying for entertainment, etc.

-Requirements: Luckily, there is are no necessary requirements to be an event promoter.
-However, those who have more experience and connections tend to get paid more and can improve their career in this industry.
-The best skills you can obtain for this job is communication, people, sales, and advertising experience.
+Requirements: Luckily, there is are no requirements to be an event promoter.
+However, those who have more experience and connections tend to get paid more and improve their careers in this industry.
+The best skills you can obtain for this job are communication, people, sales, and advertising experience.

 3. Accounting and Tax Preparation